 2. And others: in particular, those who have dissociative disorders and are not consciously aware of being an infiltrator who is spreading and promoting a New Age, occult doctrine.
 For example, they themselves may not be an occultist, but they may have alters who are.
 (Dissociative disorders will be briefly defined and discussed in a later chapter.)

-These two classifications were also described by occultist Alice A. Bailey, with Lucis Trust, the organization the co-author, Carolyn, used to be affiliated with before she came out of the occult.
+These two classifications were also described by occultist Alice A. Bailey, with Lucis Trust, the organization the co-author, Carolyn, used to be affiliated with before God delivered her from the occult.
 In chapter seven of her book, “The Reappearance of the Christ,” Bailey described the two classifications of those who are working towards the ultimate goal of the physical manifestation of the “kingdom of the Christ” (true Christians recognize this as the kingdom of the final antichrist).1 They are:

 1. The “disciples of the Christ” (antichrist) who are consciously working and voluntarily cooperating with his plans.